 Subparagraphs (b)(2) through (b)(3)(i).
 [No change.]

-Amend subparagraph (b)(3)(ii): Operate the vehicle one time over one of the driving schedules specified in this paragraph (b)(3)(ii).
-A particular preconditioning driving schedule that is related to fuel effects on adaptive memory systems may be requested.
-The vehicle shall be in charge-sustaining operation for this preconditioning drive.
+Amend subparagraph (b)(3)(ii): Delete the following “For our testing, we will generally operate the vehicle over the same preconditioning cycle that will be used for testing in this section.”, and add the following “ The vehicle shall be in charge-sustaining operation for this preconditioning drive.
 If driver-selectable modes are available, do not activate the driver-selectable mode to be tested for the preconditioning drive, but set the vehicle in default mode or normal mode for the preconditioning drive with the vehicle in charge-sustaining operation.
-If, however, the vehicle is to be tested in charge-increasing operation (this does not apply to a driver-selectable charge-increasing mode), then the initial SOC shall be set at the lowest normal SOC level allowed by the vehicle when driving on the UDDS cycle.
-Sampling equipment may be exercised, but emissions may not be determined during preconditioning.
-Choose from the following driving schedules:
+If, however, the vehicle is to be tested in charge-increasing operation (this does not apply to a driver-selectable charge-increasing mode), then the initial SOC shall be set at the lowest normal SOC level allowed by the vehicle when driving on the UDDS cycle.”.

 Subparagraphs (b)(3)(ii)(A) through (b)(3)(ii)(B).
 [No change.]